rkillickdev/rewind/README.md

 ### **Authenticated**

 * The profile id of the selected profile page is compared with the profile id of the current user.
-If the logged in user is not the owner of the profile, an follow/ unfollow button is displayed.
+If the logged in user is not the owner of the profile, a follow/ unfollow button is displayed.

 ![Profile page follow](docs/features/gifs/profile-follow.gif)